Integrating CPQ With CRM and Marketing Automation Applications

 Bringing all of these systems together into one harmonious operation is not going to happen without some participation by IT.
 Individual departments will push for the autonomy to select the tools and systems of choice, but IT should be tasked with assuring some level of compatibility or adaptability between the disparate systems before their deployment is authorized.

-Facilitating the integration and certainly coordinating the ongoing support and maintenance of these systems requires active IT participation.
+Integrating CPQ with other applications and coordinating the ongoing support and maintenance of these systems requires active IT participation.

 Together, these systems can accomplish many wonderful things for the enterprise.
 By themselves, they may offer some convenience or useful capability to their primary end-users.
 Compatibility and integration is the key to turning Sales and Marketing into a seamless process.